fennebat/-/README.md

-if u would like to ask me for inspo on something of mine, [here](https://rentry.co/cinnanenessocials) r all of my socialz :)
+If u would like to ask me for inspo on something of mine, [here](https://rentry.co/boying) r all of my socials :)

-also dont post my skinz on pinterest or anything else 💀
+also dont post my skins on pinterest or anything else 💀